19 Babysitter Rules All Parents Should Enforce

 Do you have a bad feeling about your babysitter?
 Check out this article to see if your hunch is correct - Warning Signs of a Bad Babysitter (18 Red Flags to Watch Out For!)

 How much screen time your family allows might vary a lot from other families, and might depend on the age of your child.
-Some families give their kids practically unlimited screen time, while others allow only a small window of time per day or no screen time at all for kids under a certain age.
+Some families give their children practically unlimited screen time, while others allow only a small window of time per day or no screen time at all for children under a certain age.

 Whatever your house rules are surrounding screen time, just be sure to communicate them to your babysitter clearly.
 Whether that's a certain amount of time per day or no television within a certain number of hours of bedtime.